tcplugins/tcWebHooksTemplates/readme.md

 The import script takes three arguments.
 If they are not present on the commndline, the script will prompt for them.

-A template's templateId, is shown near to top of the page when viewing a template in the webUI.
+A template's templateId, is shown near the top of the page when viewing a template in the webUI.
 Go to `/webhooks/templates.html` in TeamCity and click `view` on a template to see the template details.

 - `-u username:password` : This a teamcity account with admin privileges.
-Username and password are colon seperated as per usual cURL syntax.
+Username and password are colon separated as per usual cURL syntax.
 - `-s teamcity-server-url` : The server address for TeamCity.
 Please don't include the trailing slash.
 - `-t templateId` : The templateId of the template to upload.
 The script will look for it in a directory (folder) of the same name under `webhook-templates`.
 The script also checks that the ID inside the template JSON file matches the name of the directory (folder).